 My advice is that if you’re newly pregnant, focus more on taking the best care of yourself – getting plenty of rest, water, exercise and good nutrition – and less researching about pregnancy early on.
 There is too much information out there (some of it false and fear inducing) and besides your doctor’s recommendations, you don’t need to waste time online.

 If you’ve had a miscarriage, I’m SO very sorry for your loss and I know exactly what you’re going through.
 Give yourself permission to grieve and heal at your own pace.
 If you ever need to talk to someone who’s been through it, send me a message or an email.
 I promise to pay it forward and help you in any way that I can.

 Interested in hearing more of my story?
 I’ve been given an amazing opportunity to have my personal story of grief published in Dayspring’s Sweet Tea for the Soul: Comforting, Real-Life Stories for Grieving Hearts.
-Check it out!
-It’s now available for preorder on Amazon.

 References for this blog post are linked below.